-Above are the top-rated banks from major countries.
-Forex brokers take liquidity from different banks based on their legal availability and regulation.
-Those brokers who work with the top-level banks are the best forex brokers because they will provide you the best price, especially if they have a non-dealing desk (explained later in Chapter 9)
+Given above are the top-rated banks from major countries.
+Based on the legal availability and regulation of banks, forex brokers take liquidity from different banks.
+Those brokers who work with the top-level banks are the best forex brokers.
+They provide the best price, especially if they have a non-dealing desk (explained later in Chapter 9).

-Who are Forex Market Player or Forex Market Participants?
+Who are Forex Market Players or Forex Market Participants?

-Investors, traders who buy/sell currencies from the open market, via an online transaction or with Over the counter (OTC) are known as forex market participants.
+Forex market participants are the investors, traders who buy/sell currencies from the open market, through online transactions or Over the counter (OTC) facilities.

-There is a classification of different forex market players based on their trading volume.
-Institutional Investors/traders and retail forex traders.
-Other types of market participants are Speculator, Supply Side, Demand Side, Professional, Investors & lastly Novice traders.
+Based on the trading volume, different Forex market players are classified.
+They can also be Institutional Investors/Traders and Retail Forex Traders.
+Other types of market participants are Speculator, Supply Side, Demand Side, Professional, Investors & last but not least Novice traders.

-They can be a single person or group of people or any company or the bank that trades over a 1 million dollars account.
+They can be an individual or a group of people or any company or the bank that trades over a 1 million dollars account.

 They generally execute almost 100+ standard lots per month or even per trading days.
 Banks are the biggest institutional traders as they trade billions of dollars per day.

-Here are we are stating the currency in the dollar but actually it can be any currency on a large scale.
-Then comes the big trading firms that manage private funds from large investors.
-Institutional traders are basically the market movers.
-That’s why some retail traders like to follow bank trade levels or round numbered price levels (Explained later in the trading strategy section).
+Here, the currency taken is the dollar but actually, it can be any currency on a large range.
+Next comes the big trading firms that handle private funds from large investors.
+Institutional traders are primarily market movers.
+That’s why some retail traders prefer to follow bank trade levels or round numbered price levels (Explained later in the trading strategy section).

-Retails traders are the common type of traders who manage the lower amount of trading volume than institutional traders.
+The standard type of traders who control the lower amount of trading volume than institutional traders are the retail traders.
 It can be from $1 to $100,000.
-In the forex market, a number of retail traders are usually higher than the institutional traders.
+Several retail traders are normally higher than the institutional traders in the forex market.

-They are almost 80% of the market participants.
-Thus if you are a retail trader, please do not break your heart!
-A good retail trader with a properly sized account and stable strategy can make a good monthly return.
+They make up almost 80% of the market participants.
+Thus, if you are a retail trader, please do not be disheartened!
+A good retail trader with a sizable account and steady strategy can make a great monthly return.

 Classified by Market Time Spent:

-There is also a classification based on trader time spent in the market.
+It can also be classified based on traders’ time spent in the market.